-A business strategy helps your business focus on the strengths, enabling you to position your brand in a unique and competitive way.
+A business strategy helps your business focus on its strengths, enabling you to position your brand in a unique and competitive way.
 Customers are attracted to businesses with a unique identity.

 It helps the business to anticipate and handle challenges and threats.
 It helps you to control activities and events in your environment to ensure everything is going as planned, and the business is achieving its interim goals.

-A business strategy directs the organization’s efforts and behavior towards specific goals and objectives.
+A business strategy directs the organization’s efforts and behavior toward specific goals and objectives.

 In a nutshell, a business strategy should answer the following questions: